In this article, I will discuss how to naturally control (compared to other termite treatments) and eliminate termites without hiring a professional.

-Also, it is important you inspect the perimeter of the building to ascertain that there are no water leakages that might affect the foundation and cause termite infestation.
+It is also vital you inspect the building’s perimeter to ascertain that there are no water leakages that might affect the foundation and cause termite infestation.

-Some of the most effective natural botanical treatments that are used to kill termites are orange oil and Neem oil.
+Some of the most effective natural botanical treatments used to kill termites are orange oil and Neem oil.

-Orange oil has an active compound referred to as d-limonene.
-D-limonene has a powerful formulation that enables it to kill termites instantly.
-Orange oil treatment is also effective in eliminating colonies of Dry wood termite.
+Orange oil: Orange oil has an active compound referred to as d-limonene.
+D-limonene has a potent formulation that enables it to kill termites instantly.
+Orange oil treatment is also useful in eliminating colonies of Dry wood termite.

-Use of cardboards is the most non-toxic and natural termite killer recipe.
-Cardboard traps are considered effective as they have an important compound referred to as cellulose which attracts female termites.
+The use of cardboard is the most non-toxic and natural termite killer recipe.
+Cardboard traps are considered effective as they have an important compound called cellulose, which attracts female termites.

-The cellulose enable the cardboard to offer woody smell, which in turn attract the termites.
+The cellulose enables the cardboard to offer a woody smell, which in turn attracts the termites.
 To make the smell even more appealing, you can lightly spray the cardboard with water.

 Then, place the moistened cardboard close to the target area.
 After a short period, termites will cling on top of the cardboard.
 Collect the cardboard and get rid of it through burning.

-Boric acid is an important natural home remedy that helps to dehydrate the bugs and halts their nervous system.
+Boric acid is an important natural home remedy that dehydrates the bugs and halts their nervous system.

 Boric acid acts by sticking on the antennae, legs, and bodies of termites.
-During grooming, these pests consume the boric acid which is poisonous for them, hence die instantly.
+These pests consume the boric acid during grooming, which is poisonous for them, hence dying instantly.

-Now that you are informed on the Natural Termite Control Methods You Can Easily Do, you’ll easily prevent or eliminate termite infestation in your premises.
+Now that you are informed on the Natural Termite Control Methods You Can Easily Do, you’ll easily prevent or eliminate termite infestation on your premises.

-For effective result, you can decide to combine one method with the other especially when treating a problematic termite colony.
-These home natural remedies guarantee maximum safety because they don’t contain harmful chemicals.
+For effective results, you can combine one method with the other, especially when treating a problematic termite colony.
+These natural home remedies guarantee maximum safety because they don’t contain harmful chemicals.